kedgeproject/kedge/CONTRIBUTING.md

 * Include unit or integration tests for the capability you have implemented
 * Include documentation for the capability you have implemented
-* If you are fixing an issue within Kapp, include the issue number you are fixing
+* If you are fixing an issue within Kedge, include the issue number you are fixing

 ### After your pull request is merged